minamagdyshehata/TeleBotTotal/README.md

 then hit Enter, this package is needed to allow tbt.dll to deal with data in JSON format.

-You will also find a VB.net project of my version of a Telegram Bot interface that uses tbt.dll on the following link, feel free to modify as per your needs.
+You will also find a VB.net project of my version of a Telegram Bot interface that uses tbt.dll on the following link.
+Feel free to modify as per your needs.

   [MyTeleBotVB.NET on GoogleDrive](https://drive.google.com/file/d/1ym0Utu9UKmrwzkKgIEbjsghkJVdj2Fc3/view?usp=sharing)

 Inside the VB.net project folder you will find a folder named "FinalPublish" that contains a standalone version of the EXE file.

-If you find this project helpful, i will really appreciate you donation on my PayPal:
+If you find this project helpful, i would really appreciate you donation on my PayPal:

   [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donate_SM.gif)](https://www.paypal.com/donate?hosted_button_id=29JX5NN5E6BAS)